 - What types of documentation will I need to provide when applying for a loan?

 It depends.
 If you’re new to the world of entrepreneurship and have a healthy stash of reserves, applying for a business loan may be worth your while.
 You won’t have to put all your hard earned money at risk right away to fund your startup and you’ll have time and resources to grow your business while you repay the loan.
 And in those rough months where things may seem a bit uncertain, you’ll have your reserves to get by on.

 On the other hand, if you have what you think is a brilliant idea but it hasn’t been tested in the marketplace, applying for a business loan may be a bit risky.
 Furthermore, being low on reserves means you could get yourself into financial trouble and damage your personal and business credit.

 More established business owners that understand the ebbs and flows of their industry may also want to consider applying for a business loan to expand operations.
-But if you’re in this category, you want to ensure you only apply for what you can afford to comfortably make payments on.
+But if you’re in this category, you should ensure you only apply for what you can afford.

 The Bottom Line